Docs › Examples › Basics

 -style stroke="#444" stroke-width=0.5 fill=none \

 -style writes SVG presentation attributes onto each feature; the where= form lets you set them conditionally.
-The result is a valid SVG you can drop into a print or web layout.
+Export as SVG when you're ready to use the styled map in a print or web layout.

 Output and conversion